ScriptedSnark/GSChaos/gamedir/README.txt

 GSChaos supports Twitch chat voting.
 If you want to use it, then do some steps:
 1. Edit `chaos/twitch.ini`.
 It should have your [OAuth password](https://twitchapps.com/tmi/) and Twitch username
 2. Add text element (GDI) to your OBS scene
-3. Create file - `chaos/voting_progress.txt`
-4. Pass a path of that file in text options
+3. Pass a path of `chaos/voting_progress.txt` in text options
-5. Run the game and check if everything is installed successfully (wait for 10 seconds in game after chaos bar activating so you can check voting system)
+4. Run the game and check if everything is installed successfully (wait for 10 seconds in game after chaos bar activating so you can check voting system)

-To vote, you need to type effectNUMBER in chat (for example, "effect2").
+To vote, you need to type "NUMBER" in chat (for example, "2").
 If you don't want to play with this feature, rename `twitch.ini` to `twitch_DISABLED.ini`.

 CREDITS